 The Raleigh Farmers Market is a great place to shop for specialty items from local farms to enjoy back home.
 Plus, comfort food meant just for couples makes for a tasty farm-to-table lunch at the State Farmers' Market Restaurant.

 Head to Escazú Artisan Chocolates in the afternoon for a lengthy dessert session for two.
 Located near downtown Raleigh in the Mordecai neighborhood, Escazú features bars, truffles, confections and more ideal for consumption right at the retail store and workshop – and later.

 Raleigh and the rest of the Triangle can also be a great base for visiting romantic vineyards and tasting and toasting award-winning wines.
 Area options include Chatham Hill Winery in Cary, Hinnant Family Vineyards & Winery in Pine Level and Starrlight Mead in Pittsboro.

 As the sun sets, check in at nearby Cary’s luxurious The Umstead Hotel and Spa and re-confirm the early evening spa appointments you’ve hopefully already made.
-The Couples Retreat package is highly recommended, including a relaxing bath for two in an air jet hydrotherapy tub, followed by a dual 50-minute Swedish massage.
 Also, The Umstead made U.S. News & World Report’s list of “Best Hotels in the USA” for 2018.